 - it's also a type of cheese.

 - Older Than Radio: Johanna Spyri's Heidi series, also because (or although) it is Swiss-made itself.

-- Ian Fleming, creator of James Bond, harboured a genuine love for the Germanic parts of the Alps (and for winter sports, in a time when they were an elitist pastime reserved for the moneyed travelers.)
+- Ian Fleming, creator of James Bond, harboured a genuine love for the Germanic parts of the Alps (and for winter sports, in a time when they were an elitist pastime reserved for the moneyed travelers, and when people still remembered that mountaineering and downhill skiing had been pioneered by British tourists).
 Not only did the literary Bond visit the region on several occasions, he was a Yodel Lander himself, being half-Swiss!
 You Only Live Twice reveals that Bond's mother, Monique Delacroix, was Swiss, and that both parents died while mountain climbing in France.

 - The "Cliff Hangers" game on The Price Is Right invokes this trope, with a little man in lederhosen and a hat with a feather climbing a mountain to very yodel-y music.

 - In one episode of Covert Affairs, Annie is assigned as a courier to an agent in Switzerland only to have the mission go wrong and force her to go on the run from the police with Eyal Levin.

 - Gustav Mahler composed many of his symphonies in various Alpine retreats in between long walks on mountain paths, and it shows.
 In one famous anecdote, Bruno Walter, visiting Mahler in Steinbach am Attersee while he was working on his third symphony, expressed his admiration of the mountain scenery, and Mahler's reply ran something along the lines of, "No need looking at that—I've already composed it all."